davorg/dmp/chapters/chapter01.md

 can be processed separately from its siblings.
 Records can be separated from each other in a number of ways.
 The most common way is for each line in a text file to represent one record,[5] but it is also possible that a blank line or a well-defined series of characters separates records.

-[5: There is, of course, potential for confusion over exactly what constitutes a line, but we’ll discuss that in more detail later.]
+There is, of course, potential for confusion over exactly what constitutes a line, but we’ll discuss that in more detail later.

 Within each record, there will probably be fields, which represent the various data items of the record.
 These will also be denoted in several different ways.